mer-hybris/hadk.sailfishos.org/overview.rst

 * a hacking friendly initrd which supports various boot options
 * boot and recovery images
 * a minimal 'standard' /system
-* some 'libhybris-ised' packages for /system (like bionic, logcat and android's init)
+* some 'libhybris-ised' packages for /system (like bionic, logcat and Android's init)

 Then in the Mer SDK we build: